-+ What to Expect on a Sunday
++ What to Expect at a Service

 We are a welcoming, friendly community of believers made up of people of different ages and religious backgrounds who have decided to follow Jesus together.
 Our services consist of a relevant and compelling teaching and lively, uplifting worship music which blends contemporary worship songs with reworked traditional hymns.

 Dress is definitely “come as you are” as you will see people in shorts, jeans, slacks, dresses and jackets.
 We really don’t care what you are wearing – just that you are there to learn, worship and grow!

 Child care is available at all services from newborn through 5th grade with age appropriate activities for all children.
 Children can be checked in using our state-of-the-art security system to ensure child safety.

 If you would like more information regarding how you might get involved in one of our ministries, please check out the information in the "grow" and "serve" menus on navigation bar or call the office at 616.777.0365.
 You can also send an email to firstname.lastname@example.org.

 Membership is open to all believers who have accepted Jesus Christ as their savior.
 Membership classes are held in the spring for those who desire to make Life Stream their church home.

 Church shopping may not be the best term for finding a community of faith, but nevertheless it is important to find a place where you can be challenged, have community, and serve.
 At Life Stream we understand the importance of finding a church home and the challenges associated with finding just the right fit.
 Each church community has a specific DNA of their own.
 The following are important tips to be aware of when looking for a church community: